Hotel Manager Jailed for 13 Years After Raping and Assaulting Women Across London

 • Bridge, Marlow

-The hotels were not part of the same chain, and detectives believe there may be additional venues and victims.
-Fahmy often used his position to access guest rooms without permission or lure women into his own room under false pretences.
+None of these hotels are part of the same chain.
+Police suspect there could be more victims and locations.
+Fahmy reportedly abused his position to sneak into guest rooms or lure women into his own under false pretences.

 How to Report

-All contact will be treated with the utmost sensitivity, and support is available throughout the process from both the police and independent organisations.
+All reports will be handled sensitively, with support available throughout from the police and independent organisations.

-If you or someone you know has been affected by sexual assault, confidential support is available through organisations like Rape Crisis and Victim Support.
+If you or someone you know has been affected by sexual assault, confidential help is available through groups like Rape Crisis and Victim Support.
 You are not alone.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.